lernwithshubh/maven-project/README.md

 # maven-project
-This is a maven project using java code
+This is a maven project using java code to deploy webapp.